arrozcaIdo/CS25_DeterminantCalculator/README.md

 5. Click Calculate to compute the determinant.

-6. Click Reset to generate another matrix.
+6. Click Reset to delete all the values.